Your written English is so poor, I couldn’t be bothered to read to the end of the article . It didn’t make sense, so there was no point.

 Something to say?

 Tell us what you think of this article.
 If it’s good or bad, if you think we are idiots, or if you see us in hell.
-Even if you are a few words person, you can do something to improve people’s lives, helping us to spread it.
+Even if you are a few words person, to improve people’s lives, help us spread it.

 Share it in your networks!